TheMathewNorman/Terminal-Project-Manager/readme.md

 :construction: This project is a work in progress!
 Fundamental functionality is still missing.

-`TLDR; A CLI based software development project management tool using JSON`
+`TLDR A CLI based software development project management tool using JSON`

 I built this tool to help me deal with the many projects I have installed and setup for work.